metashell/metashell/3rd/templight/llvm/docs/LangRef.rst

 .. code-block:: llvm

-    %0 = bitcast *void () @f to *i32
+    %0 = bitcast void* () @f to i32*
-    %a = getelementptr inbounds *i32 %0, i32 -1
+    %a = getelementptr inbounds i32, i32* %0, i32 -1
-    %b = load i32* %a
+    %b = load i32, i32* %a

 Prefix data is laid out as if it were an initializer for a global variable of the prefix data's type.
 The function will be placed such that the beginning of the prefix data is aligned.
 This means that if the size of the prefix data is not a multiple of the alignment size, the function's entrypoint will not be aligned.
 If alignment of the function's entrypoint is desired, padding must be added to the prefix data.

 A function may have prefix data but no body.
 This has similar semantics to the ``available_externally`` linkage in that the data may be used by the optimizers but will not be emitted in the object file.